lukkelele/LukkelEngine/README.md

 I'm very new to graphics programming in general so this has been an adventure to say the least.
 <br>
 I'm by no means that great of a programmer to solve all the problems and implement all the features a game engine requires.
-As this is a project for me to learn more about C++, there are parts which are not *'mine'*.<br>
+I've promised myself to not spend too much time being stuck as that has been the main cause for me to quit projects in the past.
+So if I see myself getting stuck for too long, I check out some real good implementations and try to see how I can change my current one into something similar.<br>
 The ECS system is one great example.
 My initial implementation made me realize quite quickly that I was in dire need of something else than the code I implemented as it got really hard to follow.<br>

-**My workflow has been like this:**
-- *Implement a core feature*
-- *Try it out*
-- *Realize that my implementation is **ABSOLUTE** garbage*
-- *Delete and start over again* :sunglasses:

-I've promised myself to not spend too much time being stuck as that has been the main cause for me to quit projects in the past.
-So if I see myself getting stuck for too long, I check out some real good implementations and try to see how I can change my current one into something similar.
-<br><br>

-As I am doing this project I'm reading game architecture and rendering books to learn as much as possible.<br>
+As I am doing this project I'm reading game architecture and other graphics programming books to learn as much as possible.<br>
-The base layout of the engine is bound to change because the more I learn :custom_arrow_right: the more able I get to tweak and customize the entire engine without making everything explode.
+The base layout of the engine is bound to change because the more I learn the more I will want to change things.
 Also because I have performance in mind and let me tell you, the current implementation surely does **NOT** care about performance.
 I'll do it in this order:<br>
 1. Make it work
 2. Make it better

 ---